ben-ng/skylight/Readme.md

 ## Nomenclature

 The `Skylight` class is an extension of `Backbone.Collection`.
-Think of `Skylight` as a window into your data.
-Whereas normal Backbone collections change when you call methods like `add` and `sync`, `Skylight` collections only change when your database changes, and cannot be manipulated by the client.
+Think of `Skylight` as a window into your data -- you can see your data, but you can't change it.
+Whereas normal Backbone collections change when you call methods like `add` and `sync`, `Skylight` collections only change when your database changes.

 A pair of Manager instances are required.
 One goes on the server, and the other on the client.
 They are named `ServerManager` and `ClientManager` respectively.
-The job of the Managers is to bridge the communication gap between server and client. `Skylight` instances *must* be initialized with a Manager.
+The job of the Managers is to bridge the communication gap between server and client.

 ## API